This lemon crinkle cookie recipe is quite easy to make. Homemade citrus dessert that looks pretty covered in powdered sugar and tastes delicious too.

 - In a bowl beat together the butter, cream cheese and sugar until fluffy.

-- Add lemon zest, lemon juice, and eggs one at a time.
+- Then add lemon zest, lemon juice, and then eggs one at a time.

-- In another large bowl mix together all dry ingredients. slowly incorporate it with the cream cheese mixture.
+- In another large bowl mix together all dry ingredients, then slowly incorporate it with the cream cheese mixture.

 You really do not need a stand mixer for this.
 If you do everything with yours then go ahead and use a paddle attachment to combine it all into a light and fluffy texture.
 For stiffer dough refrigerate 60 minutes before transferring to bowl to coat in powdered sugar.

 You could sprinkle with some sugar and lemon zest on top before baking too for a stronger lemon flavor.
 I mean even a bit of crushed white chocolate chips might be great too.
 Think outside of the box and you might think of another goodie to try.
-There is a printable recipe card at the bottom fo this post with nutritional information, saturated fat content etc….
+There is a printable recipe card at the bottom for this post with nutritional information, saturated fat content etc…. if you’d like.

 Print it out and keep it in your roladex of recipes or just come back when you want to make these babies again and again.
 Mix them up with different flavors if you are serving a crowd and want to offer a variety of goodies to them.
 It is easy to add a different zest, fruit juice or extract for flavoring.
 Let us know what you try in the future and send us a note!

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?